Historic Preservation Plan Project

 The plan will support the integrated, cross-disciplinary approach of Concord's community plan Envision Concord, Bridge to 2030 (2018) as well as national goals of the U.S. Semiquincentennial Commission which is "charged with orchestrating the largest and most inclusive observance in our nation's history" in 2025 and 2026.

 In the two decades since the last plan was written, dramatic societal and environmental changes helped reshape the approach to and practice of preservation.
-National preservation priorities include: 1) expanding the narrative to reflect a more complete American story relevant to all; 2) supporting sustainability while preparing for and responding to climate change and extreme weather events; 3) addressing the affordable housing crisis; and 4) encouraging economic vitality in the wake of the global pandemic.
+National preservation priorities include: 1) expanding the narrative to reflect a more complete and inclusive American story relevant to all; 2) supporting sustainability while preparing for and responding to climate change and extreme weather events; 3) addressing the housing crisis; and 4) encouraging economic vitality in the wake of the global pandemic.

 We are so pleased to be working with Heritage Strategies, LLC, a preservation consulting firm that has developed plans for National Heritage Areas, World Heritage Sites and historic communities across the country.
 Nearby, they have worked with Freedom's Way National Heritage Area and the Towns of Sudbury, Lenox, Falmouth and others.